-We would like to thank the Board of Directors, Programme Directors and staff of the Southern Environmental Association, and more specifically of Laughing Bird Caye National Park, for their participation and input into this management plan.
-Special thanks also go to Saul Cruz (Forest Department) and Isaias Majil (Fisheries Department), and to all stakeholders who participated in the workshops and meetings of the management planning process - particularly the tour guides and fishermen who provided important input into the meetings.
-A number of other people also provided technical input outside of the planning meetings and forums - particular thanks go to Melanie McField, Rachel Graham, Lisa Carne, Burton Shank, Lee Jones, Bert Frenz, John Tschirky Adele Catzim-Sanchez and Giuseppe Di Carlo.
+We would like to thank the Board members, programme managers and staff of the Southern Environmental Association, and more specifically of Laughing Bird Caye National Park, for their participation and input into this management plan.
+Special thanks also go Saul Cruz (Forest Department) and Isaias Majil (Fisheries Department), and to all stakeholders who participated in the workshops and meetings of the management planning process - particularly the tour guides and fishermen who provided important input into the meetings.
+A number of other people also provided technical input outside of the planning meetings and forums - particular thanks go to Melanie McField, Rachel Graham, Lisa Carne, Burton Shank, Lee Jones, Bert Frenz, John Tschirky Adele Catzim and Guiseppe di Carlo.